Flour: Pathogens

 In the US, the Centers for Disease Control and Prevention has cautioned not to eat raw flour doughs or batters.
 Raw flour could contain harmful bacteria such as E. coli that were possibly in the ground when the cereal was growing.
 It is recommended that flour should be cooked like other foods to kill the bacteria.
 Similar advice has been issued by food standard agencies across the world.

 Fraud

 During the industrial revolution, wheat and corn flour fraud became more common as it was mixed with chalk or gypsum dust.

 Products

-Bread, pasta, crackers, many cakes, and many other foods are made using flour.
-Wheat or Corn flour is also used to make a roux as a base for thickening gravy and sauces.
+Bread, pasta, crackers, cakes, and several other foods are made using flour.
+Wheat or corn flour is also used to make a roux as a base for thickening gravy and sauces.

 It can also be used as an ingredient in papier-mâché glue.

 Cornstarch is a principal ingredient used to thicken many puddings or desserts, and is the main ingredient in packaged custard.